 This database is an ongoing project by the Register of Professional Archaeologists (the Register) and the Chartered Institute for Archaeologists (CIfA).
 The goal of the database is to bring together sources on archaeological ethics in a single place for the use of students, researchers, and professional archaeologists.

 The archaeological ethics database includes over five hundred sources relating to ethics in archaeology.

 Our practice paper is a starting point to help archaeologists develop awareness of ethical issues in the profession.
 It examines what ethics are and what comprises ethical behaviours, and then, using specific case studies relevant to archaeology, sets out a series of questions and discussion as to how these issues could be addressed.
 The case studies cover topics such as gifts and hospitality, equality and diversity, conflicts of interest, and archaeology.

 The paper is available for free download.
 Hard copies are free to CIfA members or £10 for non-members.
 To order your copy please email admin [at] archaeologists.net

-Ethical case studies
+Ethical case studies and articles

-This document includes a variety of ethical scenarios which may be familiar to professional archaeologists.
+- Ethical case studies - this document includes a variety of ethical scenarios which may be familiar to professional archaeologists.
 These are in addition to the case studies contained in CIfAs Professional Practice Paper: An introduction to Professional Ethics.
 We advise that you read this practice paper before considering these case studies.

-This edition of our magazine discusses the place of professional ethics, looks at how professional ethics can become a regular part of team meetings, and the how ethics are considered by museums on the archiving process.
+- The Archaeologist 106 - this edition of our magazine discusses the place of professional ethics, looks at how professional ethics can become a regular part of team meetings, and the how ethics are considered by museums on the archiving process.